-Alley.
-A narrow service way providing a secondary means of access to abutting property.

 Alter or Alteration.
 Any change, addition or modification in construction.

 Animal Feeding Operation Structure.
 An anaerobic lagoon, formed manure storage structure, egg wash water storage structure, earthen manure storage basin or confinement building.

 Animal Husbandry.
 The dairying, raising of livestock, breeding or keeping of animals, fowl or birds as a business for gainful occupation.